gavinmdouglas/gavinmdouglas.github.io/pages/R_assignments/R_assignment4.md

 To check if this difference is higher than we'd expect by chance we can write a permutation test.
 This test will involve taking the difference of the mean volumes of 2 random groupings of this dataset that are the same sizes as the ones used above.
-We'll make 10000 permutations for this test.
+We'll make 10000 permutations for this test. **Note that we could use standard statistics to pose this question, but we'll use a permutation approach here as an example case.**

 This test could be done by writing a ```for``` loop (to loop 10000 times) that takes 2 random subsets of the dataset and keeps track of difference in the mean